Skip to main content

 Considerations

-Gently molds around the body’s contours
+Gently molds around the body

 Difficulty changing positions

-• Easier to transport: Plush mattresses are often made of more lightweight, flexible materials compared to their firmer counterparts.
+• Easier to transport: Plush mattresses are often made of more flexible materials compared to their firmer counterparts.
 This makes them easier to transport for those who move frequently or rearrange their living spaces often.

-Who May Prefer a Plush Mattress?
+Who Should Consider a Plush Mattress?

 Plush mattresses provide a soft, body-conforming feel that many sleepers prefer over the taut, supportive feel of firm mattresses.
 As a result, plush mattresses generally appeal to:

-• Side sleepers: The soft, cushioning layers of a plush mattress tend to allow your shoulders and hips to move deeper into the mattress, alleviating pressure points and promoting proper spinal alignment for side sleepers
+• Side sleepers: The soft, cushioning layers of a plush mattress tend to allow your shoulders and hips to move deeper into the mattress, alleviating pressure points and promoting proper spinal alignment for side sleepers.

 • Sleepers with hip and joint pain: Plush mattresses offer a soft yet supportive surface that can help alleviate pressure points and reduce joint pain.